AFLplusplus/AFLplusplus/docs/env_variables.md

 ## 2) Settings for afl-clang-fast / afl-clang-fast++ / afl-gcc-fast / afl-g++-fast

-The native instrumentation helpers (llvm_mode and gcc_plugin) accept a subset of the settings discussed in section #1, with the exception of:
+The native instrumentation helpers (instrumentation and gcc_plugin) accept a subset of the settings discussed in section #1, with the exception of:

   - AFL_AS, since this toolchain does not directly invoke GNU as.